Farnborough Lead SOC Content

 Create job alert

-Leading the design, development and tuning of SIEM content – rules, dashboards, alerts and reports that spot threats fast.
+Leading the design, build, and tuning of SIEM content including detection rules, dashboards, and reporting

-Strong hands-on experience leading SIEM engineering projects using platforms such as Splunk, Sentinel or QRadar.
+Strong hands-on experience with SIEM platforms such as Splunk, Microsoft Sentinel, or QRadar

 If you are interested please apply ASAP.
 The People Network is an employment agency and will respond to all applicants within three - five working days.
 If you do not hear within these timescales please feel free to get in touch